simonlindholm/decomp-permuter/README.md

 Pass `-h` to see possible flags. `-j` is suggested (enables multi-threaded mode).

 You'll first need to install a couple of prerequisites: `python3 -m pip install pycparser pynacl toml` (also `dataclasses` if on Python 3.6 or below)
+`pynacl` is optional and only necessary for the "permuter@home" networking feature.

 The permuter expects as input one or more directory containing:
   - a .c file with a single function,